o1-labs/proof-systems/arrabiata/notes.md

 If we use a "horizontal layout" (i.e. IVC next to APP), we could use the spare rows to build some non-uniform circuits like SuperNova does by selecting an instruction, and have more than one accumulators.

+### Cross terms computation

+based on the idea of computing on-the-fly: we might need to keep for each row the partial evaluations, and define a polynomial in the second homogeneous value `u''`.